sidneywm/iconic-multiselect/README.md

 ### 1. Link the required files

 Firstly, the script needs to be included in your HTML file.
 If you would like to personalize the Iconic Multiselect component, you can additionally include a CSS stylesheet with your custom CSS properties which target the Iconic Multiselect component classes.
-Also, do not forget to set `customCss` to `true`. (see below)
+Also, do not forget to set `customCss` to `true`. ([see configuration](#configuration))

 ```html
 <head>